davidshore/chas_radio-player-react/README.md

 After completing this assignment you should be more comfortable using APIs, and have a little more of an idea of what you'd use an API for.
 You should be comfortable using `fetch()` now, and using the success callback to set state in React, to get data from the API into your page.

 ---

-### :runner: Stretch Goals

-#### First stretch goal

-Design for zero data.
-Make your page look nice while the station list is loading by creating a "skeleton loader", like we discussed during the lecture.
-Consider using the Chrome [network throttler](https://developers.google.com/web/tools/chrome-devtools/network-performance/network-conditions) to simulate a slow connection and make it easier to test your code.

-#### Second stretch goal

-This task has one more stretch goal, but it is a little tough, and you'll need to do some research to complete it.

-The task is to implement a search function which calls `.filter()` on the station list to decide which channels to render.
-This stretch goal requires you to research how to control form inputs.

-You will need use the `onChange` attribute on an input to invoke a function which will use the input's value in the `.filter()` call to filter the stations.
-If you want the search to be more flexible, look into using [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match) from the input value!